javascript-tutorial/en.javascript.info/1-js/5-data-types/05-array-methods/article.md

 alert(youngerUsers.length); // 2
 ```

 In the call above, we use `user.younger` as a filter and also provide `user` as the context for it.
 If we did't provide the context, `users.filter(user.younger)` would call `user.younger` as a standalone function, with `this=undefined`.
-That would be an instant error.
+That would mean an instant error.

 ## Other methods